 After all the work and expense of restoring my Airstream, why do I need an appraisal?

-By the time your vintage coach is completed you have invested hundreds, if not thousands of dollars in your remodel.
+By the time your vintage coach is completed you have invested thousands of dollars in your remodel.
 If you are involved in an accident, do you really want your insurance agent to look up the Blue Book value of a 1954 Flying Cloud, 1964 Safari or Globetrotter to determine the value?

 A certified appraisal, accepted by in insurance companies, the IRS and financial institutions, is what you need to thoroughly complete your restoration.